gabeklein/expressive-mvc/README.md

   )
 }
 ```
-This will have no bearing on context, it will simply be "provided" to everyone.
+> This will have no bearing on context, it will simply be "provided" to everyone.
 Wrapping children, in this case, is doable but optional.
+>
 > The active instance is destroyed when its Provider unmounts.
-You'll most likely use this to limit the side-effects of a Singleton, to when a particular UI is rendered.
+You'll most likely use this to limit the side-effects of a Singleton, to when a particular UI is on-screen.

 <br/>

 <h1 id="access-section">Consume a shared state</h1>

-Whether our model is that of a Model or Singleton will not matter for this exercise.
-They both present the same to the user.<br/>
+Whether our class is a Model or Singleton will not matter for this exercise; they both present the same.<br/>

 ```ts
 export class FooBar extends Model {